mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 Notwithstanding the previous section, I had a lot of fun last month with fuzz testing.

-For most of November, I had a few hours to myself when I was waiting for my three-month old's first wakeup of the night, which could happen anywhere from 1-4 hours after we put him to bed.
+For most of November, I had a few hours to myself when I was waiting for my three-month-old's first wakeup of the night, which could happen anywhere from 1-4 hours after we put him to bed.
 In those hours, it's hard to focus on programming because I'm tired from the day and could be interrupted at any moment, but it's the perfect time to fuzz test stuff.
-Fuzz requires a relatively low level of focus, as it's a lot of trial and error just getting things set up.
+Fuzzing requires a relatively low level of focus, as it's a lot of trial and error just getting things set up.

 ### Fuzzing openc2e